Nstamour-art/XogotDocs/Documentation.docc/Manual/scripting/resources.md

 >
 > Beware that resource files (*.tres/*.res) will store the path of the script
 > they use in the file.
 When loaded, they will fetch and load this script as an
 > extension of their type.
-This means that trying to assign a subclass, i.e. an
+This means that trying to assign an
-> inner class of a script (such as using the class keyword in GDScript) won't
+> inner class of a script (i.e. using the class keyword in GDScript) won't
 > work.
-Godot will not serialize the custom properties on the script subclass properly.
+Godot will not serialize the custom properties on the script inner class properly.
 >
 > In the example below, Godot would load the Node script, see that it doesn't
 > extend Resource, and then determine that the script failed to load for the